-The Pharmacy Admission Committee honors admission priorities for Creighton undergraduate students established by the Creighton EDGE program.
-For more information on the Creighton EDGE, please contact the School of Pharmacy and Health Professions Office of Admission
+The Pharmacy Admission Committee gives preferential admission consideration to Creighton undergraduate students who meet certain criteria, and who actively participate in the Creighton EDGE program.
+For more information on the Creighton Preference or the Creighton EDGE, please contact the School of Pharmacy and Health Professions Office of Admission.